gabyse1/math-magicians/README.md

 # Math Magician
-A website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations, and read a random math-related quote.
+It is a Single Page App (SPA) that allows users make simple calculations, and read a random math-related quote.

 ![screenshot](./screenshot.png)